 The original quotation is “As far as the laws of mathematics refer to reality, they are not certain; and as far as they are certain, they do not refer to reality.”

 Economics students can help in the unmasking of this intellectual fraud by asking two simple questions of their professors: 1) Where are the data on which the line or curve you have just drawn on the board is based?
-2) Have you personally ever collected data to test or support the validity of the line or curve you have drawn?
+2) Have you personally, or has any other economist, ever collected data to test or support the validity of the line or curve you have drawn?

 The behavioural economist Dan Ariely has written a number of interesting books that demonstrate the irrationality of human behaviour, specifically in the context of making economic decisions.